Find Care Assistant jobs - September 2021 | Zoek UK

 This Browser does not support all the features of .

 For the best experience please use a Modern Browser.

-- Register with Zoek for Care Assistant jobs
+Login / Register with Zoek for Care Assistant jobs and start applying today!

 Those working as a care assistant will often tell you that duties change practically daily.
 Most positions will feature a standard 40-hour week.
 However, working schedules will depend on the sector, with many care assistant employers requiring you to work shifts, which may include nights and weekends.
 For care assistant jobs in social settings, daily routines will likely involve helping clients with washing, feeding and getting exercise, as well as providing emotional support, building relationships with them and identifying any needs they may have.
 Some care assistant jobs may require you to live-in with a patient, whilst other care assistant employers may only offer part-time positions.